FAQ's for In-Person Visits

 What are your Covid policies and protocols?

 You will view and sign the updated Wellness and Cancellation Policy, Sanitation Procedures document, and Covid Screening Attestation when you complete your health and feeding history and consent forms through the Mobile Lactation Consultant app.
-If you or anyone in your home is experiencing symptoms of viral illness and/or you or anyone in your home has been in close contact with someone who has recently tested positive or is awaiting test results for Covid and has not yet been released from quarantine--or you or anyone in your home has traveled by air within the past 10 days, please let me know so we can schedule a virtual visit instead.
-I will be wearing an N-95 during our visit.
-For everyone's health and safety, plan for you and anyone in the room with us who over the age of two to wear a mask that securely covers the mouth and nose during our entire visit as we will be in close contact.
+If you or anyone in your home is experiencing symptoms of viral illness and/or you or anyone in your home has been in close contact with someone who has recently tested positive or is awaiting test results for Covid and has not yet been released from quarantine, please let me know so we can schedule a virtual visit instead.
+I will be wearing a cloth mask with protective filters during our visit, if you need for me to wear an N-95 particulate respirator while we are together, please ask .
+For everyone's health and safety, plan for you and anyone in the room with us who is over the age of two to wear a mask that securely covers the mouth and nose during our entire visit as we will be in close contact.
 There are certain health concerns that prevent some individuals from being able to wear a mask, please let me know if this applies to your family so that we can develop a safe alternative plan.

 What happens after our visit?

 After our visit concludes, I will complete your visit report and communicate pertinent information to any care providers you designated on your intake forms.
 I will also email the comprehensive report to you via the address you provided on your intake forms.
 If your visits are covered by Lactation Network (LN), I will submit the necessary information so they may process your claim.
 If your insurance is not in-network with LN, I will provide a Superbill to you, upon receipt of payment, so that you may file it with your insurance provider to obtain partial or complete reimbursement for services based on your individual plan.